thaumatichthys/RP2040-DDS/README.md

 Uses the DMA CRC sniffer as a phase accumulator.

 The PIO DAC is very crude and lacks any customization options.
 It should be pretty straightforward to adapt to your own application though.

+In the current implementation, the DMAs don't restart eachother anymore, and they all run in parallel, allowing a higher sample rate.
+The entire thing only runs for around a minute before the DMAs finish their transfers and stop.
+If your application needs a long continuous sine wave, then you should use the old version with the slower sample rate.

+For the older version, scroll down to the bottom of here: https://www.thaumati.com/projects/pico-dds/